ltruchot/webpack-js-eslint-seed/README.md

-# Webpack ESLint SASS Seed
+# Webpack Seed evergreen for JavaScript and SASS

-## An empty project to begin pure JavaScript front-end coding out of the box
+## This is an empty project to begin pure JavaScript + Sass front-end coding out of the box

 NPM Last updated: Sept.
 2019

-This is a clean and classic webpack-javascript-eslint seed, with Babel for ES6+ and Airbnb for Lint rules.

-This branch contains sass + file loader as well
+Clean and classic webpack + eslint (airbnb rules) + babel + file loader scaffolding for real world ES6+ project.

 `npm install` at your first use, then